takegue/bqmake/README.md

 `bqmake.v0.partition_table__update` makes derived table fresh in specified partition range.
 It dynamically analyze partition whose derived table and its referenced tables and update data if needed.

-This procedure behaves like `call BQ.REFRESH_MATERIALIZED_VIEW()` of materialized view.
+By using [Scheduling Query](https://cloud.google.com/bigquery/docs/scheduling-queries?hl=ja), the procedure is almost behaves like materialized view.
-Comparing materialized view, you can get following advanteges:
+But comparing materialized view, you can get extra advanteges:
 * No restricted query syntax.
 * You can get vanilla BigQuery Table that has useful features in BigQuery console such as Preview, BI Engine supports and so on.